 As an agency, we have started taking our own medicine and are regularly producing more than ten blogs per month, but how does blogging enhance B2B marketing?

 In a nutshell, blogging really helps you connect with your audience, it makes you a voice of authority and it gets you found in the search engines.

 Connecting with your Audience

 You’ve probably segmented your audience and worked out who the key personas are that you sell to?
 If not, that is an essential step on the Marketing Journey.
-Please make that a priority for 2017 (or a New Year’s resolution if you are still making those).

 Once you have a picture of who you are selling to, what their interests, challenges and goals are then you can write articles that will be of interest to them.

 Your aim whilst blogging is to be constantly thinking about your customers and coming up with ways to educate, entertain and inform them.
 Do some research – help them understand what is happening in your sector or give them some statistics (although 67.5% of statistics are made up on the spot).

 If you write blogs around the issues that your personas experience, then you will not only help them to understand those issues - you will become a voice of authority.
 You will have earned the right and will be trusted to point at solutions to those issues.

 Then, when you offer seminars that explain those issues in more depth or workshops that help them understand further, then you will have a much better chance of converting your visitors into contacts and your contacts into leads.